bitfocus/companion-module-techministry-midirelay/HELP.md

 ## TechMinistry-MIDIRelay

-This module will allow you to send MIDI and MIDI Show Control messages to a listener on a remote machine which will then relay the MIDI message to the device.
+This module will allow you to send MIDI Channel Voice and MIDI Show Control messages to a listener on a remote machine which will then relay the MIDI message to the device.

 ### Configuration
 * The remote device must be running MIDI Relay, a listener program that relays the MIDI commands on the remote machine/network.